box/box-ios-sdk/README.md

 NOTE:
 ===================

-The iOS SDK in **Objective-C** (prior to v3.0.0) has been moved from the master branch to the [objective-c-maintenance branch](https://github.com/box/box-ios-sdk/tree/objective-c-maintenance).
+The Box iOS SDK in **Objective-C** (prior to v3.0.0) has been moved from the master branch to the [objective-c-maintenance branch](https://github.com/box/box-ios-sdk/tree/objective-c-maintenance).
 Going forward, the master branch will contain the iOS SDK in **Swift**, starting with v3.0.0.

-Box Swift SDK
+Box iOS SDK
 - [Requirements](#requirements)
 - [Installing the SDK](#installing-the-sdk)
   - [Carthage](#carthage)